How Much Does

-Carpet Salespeople - Be Careful Who You Trust!
+About Carpet Salespeople - Be Careful Who You Trust!

 By Alan Fletcher - Consumer Advocate

-Blindly Trust the Advice From Carpet Salespeople!
+Don't Blindly Trust the Advice From Carpet Salespeople!

-salespeople who are not very experienced or knowledgeable enough to help you make wise and informed choices.
+However, there are many more salespeople out there who are NOT experienced or knowledgeable enough to help you make wise and informed choices.

 How can you tell the difference?

 Most Carpet and Flooring salespeople are paid on commission.
 This means they make their paycheck based on the amount of sales they make during their pay period.
 No sale means no pay.
 Some salespeople are so desperate to make a sale that they might say or do whatever it takes to close the sale, regardless if you are making a wise choice.